Gana253/carshop/carshop-server/README.md

 ## Carshop Application

 This application is a prototype of online car shop.
-User can but the cars which are listed.
+User can buy the cars which are listed.
 ## Tech Stack
 1. Java 8
 2. Spring Boot